GPS Trackers for Falling or Risk of Stroke

 In the UK

-They will contribute to the 3.4 million every year, estimated to cost the NHS and social care £6m every single day - from just hip fractures alone.
+This is estimated to cost the NHS and social care £6m every single day - from just hip fractures alone.
 Over half of those who have a hip fracture are unable to continue living independently.

 Falls are the most common and serious accident in people over 65, and the main cause of disability and death from injury in people over 75.

 A GPS Tracker won't prevent a fall, but they can still be of huge benefit:

 - know as soon as a loved one falls

 - offer immediate reassurance

 - assist much sooner